ForAllSecure/rules_mayhem/README.md

 build --spawn_strategy=standalone
 ```

-If you are seeing errors with Mayhem and writing to log files, you should also add the following to your `.bazelrc`:
+If you are seeing errors with Mayhem writing to log files, you should also add the following to your `.bazelrc`:

 ```
 # Disable Mayhem log file creation
 build --repo_env=MAYHEM_LOG_NOFILE=1
 ```

+This is also recommended in general to prevent unintentional cache invalidation.

 ### Logging into Mayhem